-In 2017, Joshua Tree was designated as a Dark Sky Park, which is a huge deal.
+In 2017, Joshua Tree National Park was designated as a Dark Sky Park, which is a big deal.
 Dark Sky parks are some of the darkest places in the country.
 Even the communities around a Dark Sky park cooperate by installing special lights that minimize glare and reduce sky glow.
-Sky glow is the light you see at night around and over a city.
-It’s that light pollution that keeps us from seeing the stars.
+Sky glow is the light you see at night around and over a city and it’s that light pollution that keeps people in cities and places where there’s light from seeing the stars.

-At Joshua Tree National Park, you can easily see the Milky Way with the naked eye if the moon isn’t full.
-No wonder it’s a great place for astrophotography.
-The park service even holds an annual Dark Sky Festival at a nearby observatory and other events in the park.
+At Joshua Tree National Park, when the moon isn’t full, you can easily see the Milky Way with the naked eye.
+This makes it an ideal place for astrophotography.
+The park service even holds an annual Dark Sky Festival at a nearby observatory and has other Dark Sky events in the park.

-Joshua Tree National Park is also unique in that it’s not just one desert ecosystem, it’s two.
-The Mojave Desert and the Colorado Desert, meet in the park.
+Another fact that makes Joshua Tree National Park unique is it’s not just one desert ecosystem, it’s actually two.
+The Mojave Desert and the Colorado Desert meet in the park.
 The Mojave Desert section is more mountainous and sits at a higher elevation, while the Colorado is lower and more arid.

-Joshua Tree is home to the threatened desert tortoise and much more wildlife including seven kinds of rattlesnake, which I’m glad I didn’t see any of when I was there.
+Joshua Tree National Park is home to the threatened desert tortoise and much more wildlife including seven kinds of rattlesnakes, which I’m glad I didn’t see any of when I was there.
 I did see plenty of bunnies and jack rabbits.
-Interesting too is Joshua trees don’t have any nectar to attract bees or other pollinators.
+Another interesting tidbit about Joshua trees is that they don’t produce any nectar to attract bees or other pollinators.
 They rely entirely on the yucca moth to carry pollen from tree to tree.

-When is the Best Time to Visit Joshua Tree?
+What’s the Best Time to Visit Joshua Tree National Park?

-Ideally, March to May, when the wildflowers are blooming, and October and November are the best times but also the busiest.
+March to May, when the wildflowers are blooming, and October and November are the best times to visit but they are also the busiest times.
 Winter and the middle of summer aren’t as comfortable as those months but I visited in June, and other than it being hot during the middle of day, it was cool at night.
 The higher elevation on the north side of the park is perfect for camping.

 The most extreme temperatures would be in the late summer.
 If you do visit at that time, make sure you hike in the morning when it’s cooler and carry plenty of water with you.
 For your protection, the National Park Service closes some of the more strenuous hiking trails in the summer months.

-Joshua Tree National Park is super easy to get to.
-Located between interstates 40 and 10 in Southern California, if you were making a cross country road trip using those routes, it’s just a hop and a skip to visit.
+Joshua Tree National Park is very easy to get to.
+Located conveniently between interstates 40 and 10 in southern California, if you were making a cross country road trip using those routes, it’s just a hop and a skip to visit.

 - San Diego- 160 miles